All Products

 2. In the left-side navigation pane, choose EMR Serverless > Spark.

-3. On the Spark page, click the name of the desired workspace.
+3. On the Spark page, click the name of the workspace that you want to manage.

-3. Click Create Spark Thrift Server.
+3. Click Create Spark Thrift Server Session.

-4. On the Create Spark Thrift Server page, configure parameters and click Create.
+4. On the Create Spark Thrift Server Session page, configure parameters and click Create.
 The following table describes the parameters.

 Parameter